BRYN4444/HitmanRoulette/README.md

 ## Compatibility & Issues

 You can deselect any locations you do not own, but by default the Roulette works best with any edition of **HITMAN III** plus the **Access Pass: HITMAN 1 GOTY Edition** and **Access Pass: HITMAN 2 Gold**.
-However, there may be the odd conflicting trait that changed between game releases.
+However, there may be the odd conflicting trait that changed between past game releases in this trilogy.
 It is also important to note that the later the game sequel, the more gear is available to unlock for use.
 Since Contract Mode Targets are regular NPCs and Elimination Methods are randomly assigned, not every Target can be killed with every Method easily/silently.

 This was a hobby project I started in 2016/17 and have worked on during my free time as a way to brush up on my simple javascript, jQuery, and CSS knowledge as well as giving me more reason to play these new Hitman games well after unlocking everything.
 As such, I've only tested this at about a 1080p resolution using the browsers I frequent: Firefox and Chrome.
 Also I'm sure my additions to the existing code, as well as my own work, could use cleaning up here and there.
 If you find any issues or glaring conflicts with roulette results, [let me know via GitHub](https://github.com/BRYN4444/HitmanRoulette/issues) and I'll try and address it when I get the chance. - [BRYN](http://bryn.info/)